JunkMeal/junkmeal.github.io/_posts/2022-07-18-why-mangas-and-animes-is-incorrect.md

 ---
 layout: post
-title:  "Stop saying "animes" and "mangas""
+title:  "Why mangas and animes is incorrect"
 ---

 # Introduction